A ‘how-to’ guide for surviving life, parents,

 Chiara began her training at GY Dance in Sydney before graduating from ED5International in 2016 with a Diploma of Performing Arts under the direction of William A Forsythe.
 Recent credits include Handa Opera Australia’s West Side Story on Sydney Harbour, in which she played the role of Teresita and the Choreographer for The Dismissal: A New Australian Musical.
 Further theatre credits include, the role of Brian in the musical adaption of Terry Pratchett & Neil Gaiman’s Good Omens, the role of Bride of Frankenstein, Hip and Hop in the iconic Universal Monsters Live and Frog choir vocalist in The Wizarding World of Harry Potter.
 Her film and television credits include Lynx TVC, Dance Academy and So You Think You Can Dance with Kelly Rowland.
 As a vocalist, she has just recently sung the national anthem for the opening of the Bankwest Stadium, heard as a backing vocalist for P&O Cruises Twice Upon a Time and also provided backing vocals for Delta Goodrem on The Voice and The Footy Show.

 Originally from Ballarat, Tobias began his theatrical training at the Ballarat Ballet Centre.
 He then studied at Brent Street in Sydney, and completed a Bachelor of Music Theatre at the Western Australian Academy of Performing Arts.
 Shortly after graduating, he sailed around the world as the Dance Captain aboard the Pacific Princess, returning home to perform as ‘Valentine’ in the Aus/NZ tour of Mary Poppins, understudying and performing the role of ‘Bert’.
 Since then, he has appeared in CATS, The Light in the Piazza, Guys and Dolls, Singin’ in the Rain, Pippin, Loving Repeating, Oklahoma!, Hollywood Honkytonk, The Aussie Boys, and various workshops in Melbourne and Sydney.
 Tobias now works in publishing, and recently edited, published, and contributed to Underdog: #LoveOzYA Short Stories, the first Australian young adult fiction anthology for previously unpublished writers.
-He is so thrilled to be a part of the Siblingship team, and has loved working with his husband, Daniel, on a piece that is very close to his heart. @tobias_madden @underdogshortstories
+He will also have his first Young Adult novel, Anything But Fine, published next year with Penguin/Random House Australia.
+He is so thrilled to be a part of the Siblingship team, and has loved working with his husband, Daniel, on a piece that is very close to his heart.

 Born and raised in Canberra, Nicholas started his musical training as a pianist at the age of four.
 He has actively worked as a Musical Director on shows in Canberra since 2009 including Wicked, Les Misérables, Mary Poppins, The Little Mermaid, Legally Blonde: The Musical, The Musical of Musicals (The Musical!), Forbidden Broadway.
-Nicholas made his Sydney Musical Director debut in The View UpStairs, Sugary Rum Productions (2018) at Hayes Theatre.
+Nicholas made his Sydney Musical Director debut in The View UpStairs (Sugary Rum Productions) at the Hayes Theatre.
 He was an assistant to Kellie Dickerson on Lola Montez, The Follies Company (2018) at Riverside Theatre.
 He was then appointed the Vocal Coach/Choirmaster for the Patti LuPone: Don’t Monkey with Broadway concert in Canberra.
-He has since been the Musical Director of Cry-Baby (Sydney Theatre Award Nomination for Best Musical Director), LPD Productions (2018) and the Assistant Musical Director to Geoffrey Castles (Aladdin, Disney) for Aspects of Love, Walk This Way Productions (2018).
-He was most recently Musical Director for Free-Rain Theatre Company’s production of Kinky Boots.
+He has since been the Musical Director of Cry-Baby (LPD Productions), earning him a Sydney Theatre Award Nomination for Best Musical Director, and the Assistant Musical Director to Geoffrey Castles on Aspects of Love (Walk This Way Productions).
+He was most recently Musical Director for Kinky Boots (Free-Rain Theatre Company) and The Life of Us (Hayes Theatre Co).

 Over his twenty-plus year career Scott has established himself as one of Australia’s leading men, collecting an outstanding list of credits along the way including Gaston in Beauty and the Beast for which he won a Mo Award nomination, Enjolras in the 10th anniversary tour of Les Misérables, King Arthur in Camelot, Billy Bigelow in Carousel and Fred/Petruchio in Kiss Me Kate.
 Other theatre credits include Grease, The New Rocky Horror Show, The Full Monty, Company, High School Musical, Annie Get Your Gun, The Sign of the Seahorse, Secret Bridesmaids’ Business, Every Single Saturday, Truth Beauty and a Picture of you, Wonderful Town, High Society and Mack and Mabel.
 He is proud to have workshopped several new Australian musicals including Eureka, Nostradamus and the hugely successful Priscilla, Queen of the Desert.
 In 2011 Scott starred as Corny Collins in Hairspray for which he received a Helpmann Award nomination for Best Male Actor in a Supporting Role.
 More recently Scott was seen in the world premiere of the one-man show, A Sign of the Times.
 He toured the country with HIT Productions’ They’re Playing Our Song in the role of Vernon.
 Scott played the lead, Lieutenant Pinkerton in Playking Productions’ Cho Cho in Beijing, Melbourne and Sydney.
 Scott has appeared on The Midday Show, Good Morning Australia, The Today Show, Sunrise, Mornings with Kerrie-Anne, IMT, Hey Hey It’s Saturday and many more.
 He has also appeared in the TV dramas Blue Heelers, Police Rescue and Home and Away.
 Film credits include: My Pet Dinosaur, Passion and Razzle Dazzle!
 Scott has performed in countless concerts and corporate events, most recently with Kings of Croon and The Leading Men.